In this no-code tutorial, you'll learn how to automatically create and post Instagram quote videos using Make, (Google) Forms, and Creatomate.

 Let's get started!

-Log in to your account, go to the My Templates page and click + New.
+Log in to your account, go to the Templates page and click + New.
 We can pick a template from the gallery, customize it, or design our own.
-For this tutorial, let's go with the the Sliding Quote template from the Quote category.
+For this tutorial, let's go with the the Sliding Quote template from the Marketing category.
 The 1:1 Square size is fine, so click Create Template to open it in the editor:

 It's good to know that a template contains dynamic elements.
 In the left-side panel, you can see that Name and Quote are our dynamic elements.
 In other words, they can be changed to create unique videos because dynamic elements will be mapped to form fields: